ArvindSoma/a3c-super-mario-pytorch/README.md

      entry_point='gym.envs.ppaquette_gym_super_mario:MetaSuperMarioBrosEnv',
 )
 ```
-No matter what 'id' is set, use the MetaSuperMarioBrosEnv entry point to remove frequent closing of the emulator.
+No matter what 'id' is set to, use the MetaSuperMarioBrosEnv entry point to remove frequent closing of the emulator.

 ## Training and Testing
 To train the network from scratch, use the following command